 '''

--help Display help.
+--help Display help.

--version Display version information
+--version Display version information

--verbose Print more verbose information.
+--verbose Print more verbose information.

--debug Print debug information.
+--debug Print debug information.

 '''

-• Another option is available for mysqlbackup:
+• More standard options are available for mysqlbackup:

---force Force operations such as overwrite files, create backup directory.
+''' --force Force operations such as overwrite files, create backup directory. --trace=level Trace level of messages by mysqlbackup. '''

 --force: By default, some of the operations halt rather than overwrite any user data or log files when told to write to existing files. --force allows the overwriting of InnoDB data and log files during the apply-log and apply-incremental-backup operations and allows the replacing of an image file during an backup-to-image or backup-dir-to-image option.
-For all other operations, the -- force option is rejected with an error message.
+For all other operations, the --force option is rejected with an error message.